arkency/posts/posts/2017-04-21-conditionality-is-filtering-dont-filter-control-flow-filter-data.md

 It is a trivial example but if you want to see how far you can go with it, I recommend watching [Norbert's talk](https://www.youtube.com/watch?v=l5ML_4WnAWg).
-For bonus, you can learn more about scurvy ;) No wonder that `Enumberable` methods are often [favorites](https://www.reddit.com/r/ruby/comments/665esj/whats_your_favorite_rubyrails_method/dgfrcxf/) of best Ruby developers.
-I think one of the main reasons is that they often allow us to avoid bunch of if-statements.
-Instead we can easily filter the data we work on.
+For bonus, you can learn more about scurvy ;) No wonder that `Enumerable` methods are often [favorites](https://www.reddit.com/r/ruby/comments/665esj/whats_your_favorite_rubyrails_method/dgfrcxf/) of best Ruby developers.
+I think one of the main reasons is that they often allow us to avoid a bunch of if-statements.
+Instead, we can easily filter the data we work on.

-There is a similar patterns in Redux reducers, especially [when they are combined](http://redux.js.org/docs/api/combineReducers.html).
+There is a similar pattern in Redux reducers, especially [when they are combined](http://redux.js.org/docs/api/combineReducers.html).

 ```
 #!javascript